sidb5/sidb5/README.md

 - **Sparse dependencies, boring infra.** Fewer moving parts, honest hot paths, plain databases unless there's a reason not to.
 - **Product first, code second.** Every commit ladders to a user it serves or a claim it protects.
 - **Ship to learn.** Provisional patents are timestamped hypotheses.
 Repos are the real proof.
-- **Full-stack by necessity, full-function by disposition.** I've been CEO, CTO, COO, and CFO on different days of the same week.
-Code is the part I missed most.
+- **Full-stack by necessity, full-function by disposition.** on different days of the same week.
+Code is the part I enjoy the most.

 ---